 - feelings of independence

-- Additionally you could consider whether or not the short-term strategy has reduced or delayed ongoing reliance on:
+- Additionally, you could consider whether or not the short-term strategy has reduced or delayed ongoing reliance on:

 - informal support networks

-- CHSP service provision
+- CHSP service provisions

 - the health system